yhesse/wunderlist/docs/overview.rst

     # Install Composer
     curl -sS https://getcomposer.org/installer | php

-You can add Guzzle as a dependency using the composer.phar CLI:
+You can add Wunderlist PHP SDK as a dependency using the composer.phar CLI:

 .. code-block:: bash

-    php composer.phar require easyframework/collections:~4.0
+    php composer.phar require italolelis/wunderist

-Alternatively, you can specify Collections as a dependency in your project's existing composer.json file:
+Alternatively, you can specify Wunderlist PHP SDK as a dependency in your project's existing composer.json file:

 .. code-block:: js

     {
       "require": {
-         "easyframework/collections": "~4.0"
+         "italolelis/wunderist": "~1.0"
       }
    }